aws-solutions-library-samples/guidance-for-intelligent-identification-of-2d-3d-assets-on-aws/README.md

 ---

-## FAQ, known issues, additional considerations, and limitations (optional)
+## FAQ, known issues, additional considerations, and limitations

 ### Known Issues
 - Ensure all regions are supported by the services in this solution.